Skip to content

 # Print the packet to output

-# Append logic here to deal with packet data
+# Append logic here to deal with message data.

 If the packet size is greater than zero then it will get the sender's Steam ID and the data they sent.
 The line bytes2var (Godot 2x., 3.x) or bytes_to_var (Godot 4.x) is very important as it decodes the data back into something you can read and use.
 After it is decoded you can pass that data to any number of functions for your game.